tokyojack/curriculum-vitae/README.md

 ### Freelance Web Developer
 ### Spring 2018
-Developed the back-end for a shop application that enabled the studio to generate additional revenue and scale up (see www.luxstudiosmc.com/shop).
+Developed the back-end for a shop application that enabled the studio to generatehac additional revenue and scale up (see www.luxstudiosmc.com/shop).

 ### Online Gaming Network Creator
 ### 2015 – 2018
 Independently created a Minecraft game server that achieved mid-range popularity and generated significant profit.
 Handled all coding, configuring, hiring, and hosting.

-### Participant, VanHacks (Hackathon for social good) | BCIT
-### September 2018

-Worked as part of a team tosolve business problems for some of Vancouver’s most deserving non-profit organizations through technology.

-### Volunteer, Lumohacks Mental Health Hackathon | SFU
-### September 2018

-Assisted for more than 24 hours straight with participant registration, food service, set up and take-down.

 ### High School Peer Tutor | Vancouver, BC
 ### 2016 – 2017